sandboxie-plus/Sandboxie/CODE_OF_CONDUCT.md

 **Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence**: A written warning from community maintainers, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+**Consequence**: A warning from community maintainers, providing clarity in case of dispute around the nature of the violation or an explanation of why the behavior was inappropriate.
+Any failure to acknowledge the violation or unwanted replies aimed at diverting attention may lead to a removal, editing or rejection of comments, commits, code, wiki edits, issues, and other contributions.

 ### 2. Warning